New South Wales: 1901 to 1945

 Labor won the November 1930 NSW elections and Jack Lang became premier for the second time.
-In 1931 Lang proposed a plan to deal with the depression which included a suspension of interest payments to British creditors, diverting the money to unemployment relief.
+In 1931, Lang proposed a plan to deal with the depression which included a suspension of interest payments to British creditors, diverting the money to unemployment relief.
 The Commonwealth and state premiers rejected the plan and later that year Lang's supporters in the Commonwealth parliament brought down James Scullin's federal Labor government.
 The NSW Lang government subsequently defaulted on overseas interest payments and was dismissed from office in May 1932 by the governor, Sir Phillip Game.

 The following elections were won comfortably by the United Australia Party in coalition with the Country Party.
 Bertram Stevens became premier, remaining in office until 1939, when he was replaced by Alexander Mair.

 A contemporary study by sociologist A. P. Elkin found that the population of New South Wales responded to the outbreak of war in 1939 with pessimism and apathy.
 This changed with the threat of invasion by Japan, which entered the war in December 1941.
-In May 1942 three Japanese midget submarines entered Sydney harbour and sank a naval ship, killing 29 men aboard.
-The following month Sydney and Newcastle were shelled by Japanese warships.
+In May 1942, three Japanese midget submarines entered Sydney Harbour and sank a naval ship, killing 29 men aboard.
+The following month, Sydney and Newcastle were shelled by Japanese warships.
 American troops began arriving in the state in large numbers.
 Manufacturing, steelmaking, shipbuilding and rail transport all grew with the war effort and unemployment virtually disappeared.

 A Labor government led by William McKell was elected in May 1941.
-The McKell government benefited from full employment, budget surpluses and a co-operative relationship with John Curtin's federal Labor government.
-McKell became the first Labor leader to serve a full term and to be re-elected for a second.
-The Labor party was to govern New South Wales until 1965.
+The McKell government benefited from full employment, budget surpluses, and a co-operative relationship with John Curtin's federal Labor government.
+McKell became the first Labor leader to serve a full term and to be re-elected for a second term.
+The Labor Party was to govern New South Wales until 1965.